 Day 1: Nice – Digne les Bains

-From Nice you will ride with the historic train Petit Train des Pignes to Digne.
+From Nice you will ride with the historic train Petit Train des Pignes to Digne-les-Bains.
 The ride lasts approx. 3 jours and follows one of the most beautiful and popular railways in France.
-The train leaves at 1 pm the train station Gare des Chemins de fer de Provence in Nice.
-This is why you should be in Nice at 11 am at the latest.
-You will arrive in Digne les Bains at 4 h 20 pm.
+The train leaves at the train station Gare des Chemins de fer de Provence in Nice and arrive in Digne les Bains.

 Day 2: Digne les Bains – Oraison